nexusformat/definitions/manual/source/design.rst

 store both experimental results (counts, detector angles, etc), and other information associated with the experiment (start and end times, user names, etc).
 Data fields are identified by their names, which must be unique within the group in which they are stored.
+Some fields have engineering units to be specified.
+In some cases, such in ``NXdetector/data``, a field is expected to have be an array of several dimensions.

 	.. compound::